-NAMETAGS - As already noted in the Residence hall Living section, each student will receive a Passport Card.
+NAMETAGS - As already noted in the Residence hall Living section, each student will receive a Identification Card.
 This also serves as your nametag and must be worn at ALL times.
 These may appear to be an initial and temporary identification, not pertinent after the first few days.
-In fact, they will serve as an identification card all session long - in the Café and other designated restaurants in order to be served, in the library in order to check out books, and even in the campus convenience store for purchases.
-As importantly, they distinguish Governor's School students from High Point University students and from visitors on campus.
+In fact, they will serve as an identification card all session long - in the dining hall and other in order to be served, in the library in order to check out books.
+As importantly, they distinguish Governor's School students from Winston-Salem State University students and from visitors on campus.
 Students are not permitted to use someone else's Passport Card.
-Also, as earlier noted, lost Passport Cards can be replaced but for a substantial fee.
+Also, as earlier noted, lost Cards can be replaced but for a substantial fee.
 Governor's School lanyards will be provided on Opening Day.

 DRESS - The Governor's School has no explicit dress code.
-As you pack for five weeks, we suggest that you include the kind of casual clothing you might wear at school in warm weather.
+As you pack for four weeks, we suggest that you include the kind of casual clothing you might wear at school in warm weather.
 We also recommend bringing several pairs of comfortable shoes.
-Though High Point University is generally accessible, you are going to be walking to several locations each day.
+Though Winston-Salem State University is generally accessible, you are going to be walking to several locations each day.
 Sweaters or jackets, long pants, and rain coats or umbrellas will occasionally be welcomed in cool auditoriums or on wet evenings.
 In addition to obvious clothing norms, for reasons of health and safety, shirts and shoes must be worn in all academic and dining spaces.
 Although we are essentially casual in our dress, you may wish to include a few items you would choose to wear in a more formal setting.
-Music, theater, and dance students will receive teacher letters enumerating the attire required for concerts, performances, or rehearsals Also, if students have the opportunity to dine at 1924 PRIME (the university's learning lab steakhouse), at least business casual attire is required.
-One more important item of note: High Point University does not permit wearing or displaying items that are crude, vulgar, uncivil or demeaning, and the Governor's School West community will also follow this practice, as we are appreciative guests on their campus.
+Music, theater, and dance students will receive teacher letters enumerating the attire required for concerts, performances.
+One more important item of note: Winston-Salem State University does not permit wearing or displaying items that are crude, vulgar, uncivil or demeaning.

 STUDENT MATERIALS AND SUPPLIES - The Governor's School furnishes most all essential academic materials and supplies.
 Students in every discipline will receive a faculty letter that enumerate what materials and supplies they should bring for classes, practice and/or performances.
-We do not provide notebooks, paper, pens or pencils, but the Wanek Market stocks such supplies if students find they have not brought them.
+We do not provide notebooks, paper, pens or pencils.